SercretProgrammer/CursorINFMaker/README.md

 ✅ Auto-detects .cur and .ani cursor files
 ✅ Generates a complete install.inf file
 ✅ Supports custom cursor folders
-⚠️ Warns about missing required cursor roles (Feature mot made yet)
 ✅ No installation required – portable
 ✅ 100% safe (does not modify system files)
 ## Usage
 1. Select your custom cursor folder.
 2. CursorINFBuilder scans the folder.
-3. It generates an `install.inf` inside that folder.
+3. It generates an `install.inf` in the current folder.
+4. Mvoe the install.inf to your custom cursor folder
-4. Right-click the INF → Install.
+5. Right-click the INF → Install.

 ## Supported Cursor Roles
 - Arrow